HarvardMapCollection/tutorials/census/steps/index.md

-# Working with census data for digital mapping
+# Census data for digital mapping

 This tutorial series will equip you with the skills needed to use United States census data to create a digital map.